eddupont/Ducky-Scripts/macOS/payloads/Library/README.md

 REM Title:       Payload name
 REM Author:      Édouard Dupont
 REM Description: Put here what it does.
-REM Category:    General, Sprank
+REM              Use more than one line if necessary… REM Category:    General, Sprank
 REM Device:      USB Rubber Ducky, Bash Bunny, Key Croc REM Target:      *